Oxy8/MinhaBiblioteca_downloader/README.md

 1. Open the script in a text editor.
 2. Set the ISBN number of the book in the script (line 5).
-3. Copy the cookie from browser and add to the script - Firefox - Developer Tools -> Network Tab -> Look for https://jigsaw.vitalsource.com/books/ url -> Right click on the url -> Copy Value -> Copy Request Headers
+3. Use the cookies.txt extension to download the cookies from your browser and save the cookies.txt file in the same folder as this script.
 4. Open a terminal and navigate to the directory where the script is saved.
 5. Type chmod +x vitalsource.sh to make the script executable.
-6. Type ./vitalsource.sh <start_page> <end_page> where <start_page> and <end_page> are the page numbers of the book images to download.
+6. Type ./minhabiblioteca_downloader.sh <start_page> <end_page + 1> where <start_page> and <end_page> are the page numbers of the book images to download.

-For example, to download pages 1 to 10, type `./vitalsource.sh 1 10`
+For example, to download pages 1 to 9, type `./vitalsource.sh 1 10`

 Note: the script will create a directory named after the ISBN number of the book in the same directory where the script is run.
 If the directory already exists, the script will continue downloading images to that directory.